 - You must take the exam on a desktop or laptop computer (Windows/Mac computer or laptop).
 You cannot take the exam from a mobile device such as an iPhone, iPad, or Android device.

 - You must close all other programs or windows on your computer before you begin the exam.
 You must not use programs such as Excel, Word, PowerPoint, Skype, or Zoom, or any webpage other than the one for the exam window.

 - You will be asked to do a room scan using your smartphone which will need to clearly show the desk or work surface.
 You will need to show that the frame of your computer is clear.
 You will also need to show your calculator and the four sheets of blank paper.
 The video recording is used to confirm that there are no unauthorized materials on and under your desk, or around your computer and within sight.
 You must complete a scan of the room each time you take an online exam.
 You may be randomly selected to do this during an exam as well.

 Getting your exam results

 Exam results will be emailed (or mailed, if you’ve chosen this preference) to you in six to eight weeks.
 Results will not be given over the telephone, at our front counter, or by the invigilator.

+Please be advised that support staff conducting the ID verification are located outside of Canada and your personal information will be temporarily accessed and stored outside of Canada.
 Any personal information collected is handled in accordance with the British Columbia Freedom of Information and Protection of Privacy Act.
 The proctored sessions are authorized under the authority of section 26(c) of FIPPA.
-If you have questions about the collection, use, or disclosure of this information, contact the Records, Information and Privacy Analyst for Technical Safety BC at 1 866 566 7233.
+If you have questions about the collection, use, or disclosure of this information, contact the Records, Information and Privacy Senior Analyst for Technical Safety BC at 1 866 566 7233